benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

 - Around Next 9 (2019), Next started emphasizing pre-rendering at build time
-- So not only could we render server-side...
+- So not only could we render server-side for every request...
-  - but now before the server even started
+  - but now we could render before the server even started
-- Ever since then, Next has been adding more functionality...
+- Ever since then, Next had been adding more functionality with the **page-based router**...
-  - with the page-based router
-  - to provide us more and more ways to render the pages within our apps
+  - to provide us more and more ways to render pages within our apps

 /////